shakirkhan1/Structural-Python/README.md

 Defines beam or truss element.
 Example:

 Beams

 #Name    Supports1    Supports2    I     E     A     rho     numEle    Truss

 first     a,b          b,c         1     1     1      1         30       0

 Name

   (string)

   defines the identification string of the Beam.

 Supports1

-  (string or stirngs seperated by ',') define the supports present in first node of the beam.
+  (string or stirngs seperated by ',')

+  define the supports present in first node of the beam.
 Supports are identified by their id string.

 Supports2

-  (string or stirngs seperated by ',') define the supports present in second node of the beam.
+  (string or stirngs seperated by ',')

+  define the supports present in second node of the beam.
 Supports are identified by their id string.

 I

   (float)

   defines the second moment of inertia of the beam

 E

   (float)

   defines the Youngs module of the beam

 A

   (float)

   defines cross sectional area of the beam

 rho

   (float)

   defines the density of the beam

 numEle

   (int)

   defines number of finite elements used in the beam.

 Truss

   (int)

-  defines if the element is beam or truss. if Truss:
+  defines if the element is beam or truss
+  .
+  if Truss:

     #Truss

   else:

     #Beam

 Supports
 -----------------
 Defines the support.
 Example

 Supports

 #Name    Type    X    Z     k1     k2     kt    alpha

 a       pinned   0    0     0      0      0     180

 Name

   (string)

   defines the identification string of the Support.

 Type

   (string)

   defines the type of support and its (NFS).

   Options:

     pinned

     fixed

     roller

     joint

     endpoint

     beam_roller

     slider_on_beam

     joint_slider_on_beam

 X

   (float)

   defines X coordinate of the support

 Z

   (float)

   defines Z coordinate of the support

 k1

   (float)

   defines stifness of k1 spring

 k2

   (float)

   defines stifness of k2 spring

 kt

   (float)

   defines stifness of torsion spring

 alpha

   (float, deg)

   deifnes angle of the suport.

 Pointloads